astronomer/astro-sdk/README.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-A detailed overview on how to contribute can be found in the [Contributing Guide](docs/CONTRIBUTING.md).
+A detailed overview on how to contribute can be found in the [Contribution Guideline](docs/CONTRIBUTING.md).

 As contributors and maintainers to this project, you are expected to abide by the [Contributor Code of Conduct](docs/CODE_OF_CONDUCT.md).